Moscow extends school holiday over coronavirus

-MOSCOW (Reuters) - Moscow Mayor Sergei Sobyanin said on Tuesday that the Russian capital would extend a planned school holiday in October to two weeks as part of a series of measures to stem the coronavirus.
+MOSCOW (Reuters) - Moscow Mayor Sergei Sobyanin extended an upcoming school holiday by a week on Tuesday to limit the spread of the coronavirus, days after sources told Reuters the capital’s hospitals had been told to free up hundreds of beds.

-The move follows a recommendation from Sobyanin last week for anyone with chronic health problems or those older than 65 to stay home.
+The Kremlin said last week it did not plan to impose severe lockdown restrictions despite a growing number of new cases of COVID-19, but Sobyanin advised anyone with chronic health problems or those older than 65 to stay home.

 On Tuesday, Sobyanin said students would be off from school from Oct.
-5-18, and urged parents to ensure their children remained home during that period.
+5-18, and urged parents to keep their children at home.

 “Today a significant proportion of the sick - who are often asymptomatic - are children,” Sobyanin said on his website.